Frequently Asked Questions

 How do I join the Beta program for products I’m interested in?

 Beta programs are open to any customer with a licensed copy of the product you'd like to Beta test.
-To navigate to a product's beta page, simply select the product from the Explore a Product menu and then select "Beta" from the list of tabs on the page.
+To navigate to a product's beta page, simply select the product from the "PRODUCT COMMUNITIES" menu and then select "Beta" from the list of tabs on the page.
 Just like the product communities, you'll need to click on the "Join" link below the community name to participate in the discussion.

 How do I submit an idea for product/wiki article/site improvement?

-For product improvement, please click on the "Idea Pond" option on the community's navigation bar:
+For product improvement, please click on the "Idea Pond" option on the community's navigation bar, and select the suitable idea category if the product has Ideas broken down by category:

 For all other feedback, send an email to firstname.lastname@example.org.
 We're really and truly interested in your feedback.
 Whether we accept, reject or put your idea in the hopper for the future, you'll definitely hear back from us.